 Japan Society for the Promotion of Science Fellowship Opportunities

-The Japan Society for the Promotion of Science (JSPS), as the funding agency, provides two main types of scientific collaboration fellowships using the NIH as a nominating authority.
+The Japan Society for the Promotion of Science (JSPS), as the funding agency, provides scientific collaboration fellowships using the NIH as a nominating authority.

 Postdoctoral Extramural Fellowships allow U.S. (and permanent resident) scientists to conduct cooperative research under host researchers in Japan.